Ripping and Encoding CD media with KAudioCreator and Grip

 I first clip

 makes the ratio be 2.35:1.
-So I use a 720x306 frame (although
+So I use an 848x360 frame.

-won't be noticeable).
 Notice that I didn't correct for the

 crazy odd-shaped TV pixel size here because now I'm sticking